Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Noise Models

 We remark that, as the lower bound in Eq.~(\ref{loweb}) is attainable using separable states of the form~

 here $|\psi_{{\mathfrak{e}}'}^{(1)}\rangle$ is defined as in Eq. \ref{optimal1} and $\mathfrak{e}'=E- \lfloor E \rfloor$; despite the advantages reported in the previous section in the finite $n$ regime, the asymptotic values of Eq.~(\ref{asy1}) and Eq.~(\ref{asy2}) can be obtained without the explicit use of entangled input states.
-Furthermore as the ER form in Eq.~(\ref{ASYLOC}) only requires local operations, for the dephasing channels we have that all the channel capacitances coincide leading to a collapse of the hierarchy of inequalities in Eq.~(\ref{resource}), i.e.
+Furthermore as the energy recovery from the input state in Eq.~(\ref{ASYLOC}) only requires local operations, for the dephasing channels we have that all the channel capacitances coincide leading to a collapse of the hierarchy of inequalities in Eq.~(\ref{resource}), i.e.

+This collapse of the hierarchy reveals a key physical property of the dephasing noise: the stability of the stored energy against dephasing is not enhanced by quantum correlations across cells or non-local control at the level of work extraction operations.\\

 For what concerns the free energy we find a relation that is analogous to Eq. (\ref{loweb})

 The lower bound in Eq. (\ref{eq:beta_loweb}) is attainable with the state in Eq. (\ref{ASYLOC}) so we have that